v1.6.0 — Multi-LLM consensus code review

 Multi-provider consensus

 Multiple LLMs analyze the same code independently.
-NexaVerify compares their outputs — issues confirmed across providers get higher confidence.
-Isolated findings get lower confidence.
+NexaVerify compares outputs — issues confirmed across providers get higher confidence.
+Isolated findings get lower.
 Disagreements are surfaced, not hidden.

 Quick